ainnawahid/Graduate-Projects/Population Health/README.md

 - **Life Expectancy** varies across ethnic groups, with some disparities evident over time.
 - The **population is aging**, as shown by shifts in the age group distributions.
 - **Crude birth rate and fertility rate** are positively correlated.
-- Predictive models provided moderately accurate forecasts of fertility rates up to 2030.
+- Predictive models provided forecasts of fertility rates up to 2030.

-## Forecast Example

-Using Random Forest Regression, the forecasted **Total Fertility Rate** for the year **2030** was derived, helping project future population dynamics under current conditions.

 ## Conclusion

 This analysis provides a comprehensive overview of Malaysia’s population and health trends using open data.
 It highlights the importance of continuous demographic monitoring and supports evidence-based planning.
 Predictive models offer a foundation for more advanced forecasting and can assist in evaluating policy impacts.